There is a common belief that one who passes away during blessed days or months is saved from the punishment of the grave.

 Similar narrations have been reported by Sayyiduna Jabir ibn Abdullah

 Sayyiduna Anas ibn Malik (refer Abu Ya’ala, Majma al-Zawa’id vol.2 pg.319)

 It is possible that the punishment is withheld for that day or even permanently.
 (Fatawa Mahmudiyya vol.6 pg.62; Rad al-Muhtar vol.2 pg.165)

-As for the one passing away in Ramadan being saved from punishments, this can be deduced from the hadith that in Ramadan, the doors of Jahannam (Hell) are closed and the doors of Jannah are opened.
-(Sahih al-Bukhari hadith 3277; also refer to Fatawa Mahmudiyya vol.6 pg.63)
+As for the one passing away in Ramadan being saved from punishments, this can be deduced from the Hadith that in Ramadan, the doors of Jahannam (Hell) are closed and the doors of Jannah are opened.
+(Sahih Bukhari, Hadith: 3277; also refer to Fatawa Mahmudiyya vol.6 pg.63)

-Imam Ibn Abid-Dunya (rahimahullah) has narrated from Imams; Musayyab ibn Rafi’i (rahimahullah) and Khaythamah ibn ‘Abdul-Rahman (rahimahullah) (two tabi’een) that they said, ‘It used to be said (i.e, by the Sahabah ), ‘Whoever observes the fast of Ramadan and passes away during that year enters Jannah.’
-(Fadha’il Shahr Ramadan pgs.44;48)
+Imam Ibn Abid Dunya (rahimahullah) has narrated from Imams; Musayyab ibn Rafi’i (rahimahullah) and Khaythamah ibn ‘Abdur Rahman (rahimahullah) (two tabi’in) that they said, ‘It used to be said (i.e, by the Sahabah ), ‘Whoever observes the fast of Ramadan and passes away during that year enters Jannah.’
+(Fada’il Shahr Ramadan pgs.44;48)

 Temporary reprieve in Ramadan

 Hafiz Ibn Rajab (rahimahullah) has quoted a narration that is reported with a weak chain from Sayyiduna Anas (radiyallahu ’anhu) that he said: